-The China concentration of the Asian Studies degree program provides a broad understanding of the Chinese people and their culture, historical development, and contemporary problems.
+The China option of the International Studies: Asian Studies major provides a broad understanding of the Chinese people and their culture, historical development, and contemporary problems.
 The curriculum emphasizes the attainment of facility in Chinese language, a grounding in history, and a familiarity with the approaches of the social sciences to Chinese studies.
 The breadth of offerings allows students to select courses to meet career goals in business, government, teaching, or other professions.

 Three historians focus on the pre-modern, late imperial, and modern eras of Chinese history, providing background and perspective for all students of China.
 Political Science courses are provided by two specialists examining contemporary Chinese domestic and foreign policy, and U.S. China relations.
 Two sociologists provide courses on China's population and social organization.
 The University of Washington is the leading center for the study of China's minority peoples, with two anthropologists providing a wide range of course work on contemporary Chinese society.
 Two geographers examine allocational, migration, and environmental issues.
 A wide range of courses on Chinese literature, poetry, and language are offered by leading specialists in the departments of Asian Languages and Literature and Comparative Literature.
 An economist with extensive experience working in China explains the strengths and weaknesses of China's economic reforms.
 It is also possible for advanced undergraduates to take courses on Chinese law in the law school, or graduate seminars in other fields (depending on the permission of the instructor).